chenfeng-huang/Bayesian_Meta_LTI/README.md

 ## Overview

-- Goal: Learn a hierarchical prior over task dynamics matrices so that we can adapt quickly to new tasks with few observations.
+- Goal: Learn a hierarchical prior over task dynamics matrices so that I can adapt quickly to new tasks with few observations.
 - Model: Each task m is an LTI system with states $x_t \in \mathbb{R}^n$ and dynamics $x_{t+1} = A_m x_t + \varepsilon_t$, with $\varepsilon_t \sim \mathcal{N}(0, \Sigma)$ and $\Sigma = \sigma^2 I_n$.
 - Likelihood and prior (matrix‑normal):
   - $Y \mid A \sim \mathcal{MN}(A X, \Sigma, I_T)$